 Born in the UK and raised in New Zealand, I caught the travel bug from my parents.
-I learned Portuguese in Brazil, Spanish in Mexico, Argentina and Spain, and have spent a lot of time living and traveling in the Americas, Europe, Africa and the Pacific.
+I learned Portuguese in Brazil, Spanish in Mexico, Argentina and Spain, and have spent a lot of time living and traveling in the Americas, Europe, Africa, Asia and the Pacific.
 I studied politics, worked in renewable energy and development, and I love language and translation almost as much as I love music and the mountains.

 Latest posts by Kitty Garden

 More than 550 people registered for a hackathon to find solutions for Ecuador's post-COVID-19 future.

 "Imagine what a global disgrace, Costa Rica, flirting with the Middle Ages and asking to enter the darkest corners of fundamentalism that still exist on the planet."

 Opinions on the October 1 referendum are much more diverse than might first appear.

 El Salvador Rape Victim Sentenced to 30 Years in Prison for Baby's Death Despite ‘Inconclusive Proof’